mbonfi457/Data_Analyst_Portfolio/README.md

 These courses served as the groundwork for my evolving interest in the field!

 Fast forward and I'm almost through my second semester in the Master of Science in Data Analytics program at Georgia Tech 🐝📚🔬 (OMSA) and am planning on completing the "C-track", or Computational Data Analytics, which focuses on Big Data and Machine Learning!
-My goal is to become a data analyst or data scientist in tech 🌐, physical sciences ⚛, or business 📈, specifically applying predictive modeling.
+My goal is to become a data analyst or data scientist in tech 🌐, physical sciences ⚛, or business 📈, specifically applying predictive modeling for generating useful insights.

-In this repository, you can find some examples of my data analysis projects in Python, SQL, PowerBI, and R. For more information about my background, please check out my [LinkedIn profile here](https://www.linkedin.com/in/matthew-bonfield-m-s-443843179/).
+In this repository, you can find some examples of my data analysis projects in Python, PowerBI, and R. For more information about my background, please check out my [LinkedIn profile here](https://www.linkedin.com/in/matthew-bonfield-m-s-443843179/).
 I also have some "odds and ends" projects in some of my other repos.
 They're FAR from polished but take a look if you feel so inclined.

 A fun fact about me is I build my own wristwatches ⌚ Check out my watch page on [Instagram](https://www.instagram.com/protontimepieces/)